hannobraun/caterpillar/README.md

 [2024-05-10](https://capi.hannobraun.com/daily/2024-05-10), and
 [2024-05-11](https://capi.hannobraun.com/daily/2024-05-11).

-### No commitment to backwards compatibility
+### Continued evolution over backwards compatibility

 I'm not targeting a 1.0 release after which the language is expected to have few or no breaking changes.
 Right now, everything is early-stage and experimental anyway.
 But even long-term, I don't want to commit to backwards compatibility.
+The continued evolution of the language and the costs of ongoing maintenance will be prioritized instead.

-As the language matures, the focus will be on making any given upgrade easy.
+As the language matures, there will be a growing focus on making any given upgrade easy.
 But each release might introduce changes that require updates to Caterpillar code.
 Where possible, users will be given ample time to make those changes, or they will be automated outright.

 See the following daily thoughts for further information:
 [2024-05-28](https://capi.hannobraun.com/daily/2024-05-28),